CMB-ML/cmb-ml/cmbml/cfg/pipeline/README.md

           - e.g. given stages stage_1 through stage_4,
             - stage_3's assets_in will generally only reference stage_1 or stage_2
             - stage_3 can reference stage_3 (e.g. training a model, which can continue from a checkpoint)
+        - [OPTIONAL, USE SPARINGLY] *orig_name*: In case a pipeline stage needs to pull output assets with the same name from different stages (useful when comparing assets, such as in when comparing CMBNNCS's preprocessing to the original map in C_show_preprocessed_cmbcnns)
+        - [OPTIONAL, USE SPARINGLY] anything else: will be considered relevant to the path template and override things for the namers.
   - *splits*: list of splits to process
     - These should match those in the *splits* yaml
     - Each split is a string